-Jobs with Higher Risk of Exposure
+Jobs with High Risk of Asbestos Exposure

 Some jobs present higher risks of exposure to asbestos than others, including: